mclear-teaching-projects/phil871-kant-survey/content/notes/metaphysical-deduction.md

   <div></div>

 Mohr, Georg.
 1995.
 "Freedom and the Self: From Introspection to
 Intersubjectivity: Wolff, Kant, and Fichte."
+In *The Modern Subject:
-In, edited by Karl Ameriks and Dieter Sturma, 31--45.
+Conceptions of the Self in Classical German Philosophy*, edited by Karl Ameriks and Dieter Sturma, 31--45.
 Albany, NY: SUNY Press.

 </div>